-Prioritized Focus Area #1 Prioritized Focus Area #2 Prioritized Focus Area #3 Essential Action 1.1 5.1 5.3 Desired Annual Outcome Campus instructional leaders have clear, written roles and responsibilities.
+Prioritized Focus Area #1 Prioritized Focus Area #2 Prioritized Focus Area #3 Essential Action 1.1 5.1 5.3 Campus instructional leaders have clear, written roles and responsibilities.
 Core leadership tasks and regular meetings are scheduled on weekly calendars.
 Campus instructional leaders review lesson plans frequently for alignment to the standards and the expected level of rigor, and provide teachers with feedback and lesson planning support.
-Teachers use a corrective instruction action planning process to identify trends in student misconceptions, determine the root cause a to why students may not have learned the concept, and create plans for intervention and enrichment.
-Desired 90-day Outcome Campus instructional leaders assign teacher leadership roles and schedule weekly Google calendars with leadership tasks.
+Teachers use a corrective instruction action planning process to identify trends in student misconceptions, determine the root cause as to why students may not have learned the concept, and create plans for intervention and enrichment.
+Campus instructional leaders assign teacher leadership roles and schedule weekly Google calendars with leadership tasks.
 Campus instructional leaders will create lesson plan feedback protocol to improve consistency and increase quality of instruction.
 Campus instructional leaders will provide professional development that will teach them to use the tools and processes for using a corrective instruction action planning process.
 Barriers to Address During this Cycle Mindset Barriers: We already know what is expected, so taking the time to wr Mindset Barriers: I don't have time to look through all of these lesson plans (director).
 Planning this thoroughly takes too much time especially when I already know what I want to do (teachers).
 Behavior Barriers: Director allowing teachers to turn lesson plans in late.
-Director not scheduling time for written feedback, Director not Resource Barriers: Lack of quality subs to allow for scheduled training District Actions for this Cycle The district will assist with providing support staff to allow campus leaders to meet regularly.
+Director not scheduling time for written feedback.
+Director not Resource Barriers: Lack of quality subs to allow for scheduled training d The district will assist with providing support staff to allow campus leaders to meet regularly.
+The district will provide the time and resources to train instructional leaders to develop a feedback protocol.
 The district will provide traning to instructional leaders developing the feedback protocol and to teachers for using a corrective action planning process.
-District Commitment If, the district commits to providing opportunities for ongoing support and coaching of campus leaders and to suppporting directors by protecting their time dedicated for school leadership, then instructional leaders will be developed with clear roles and responsibilites.
+District Commitment Theory of Action If, the district commits to providing opportunities for ongoing support and coaching of campus leaders and to suppporting directors by protecting their time dedicated for school leadership, then instructional leaders will be developed with clear roles and responsibilites.
 If the district commits to ensuring access to high-quality common formative assessment resources aligned to state standards for all tested areas and PK-2nd grade math and reading, then we will have effective objective-driven, daily lesson plans with formative assessments.
 If the districts commits to providing effective systems for identifying and supporting struggling learners, then data-driven instruction will improve student success.